-- Fees for credit courses are due the Friday after the start of the term or at the time of registration if the due date has passed.
+- Fees for credit courses are due one week prior to the start of the term or at the time of registration if the due date has passed.

-- Fees must be either: 1) paid in full; 2) paid through a deferred payment plan ; 3) authorized for payment by a third party source; or 4) approved as a financial aid award pending on the Student Portal, My Bill.
+- Fees must be either: 1) paid in full; 2) paid through a Payment Plan ; 3) authorized for payment by a third party source (as evidenced by the completion of an Authorization Form); or 4) approved as a financial aid award pending on the Student Portal, My Bill.

 - In the event that conditions are not met, the registration may be cancelled.